 It’s one thing if someone is fairly solitary, but another entirely if they’re highly reticent to communicate with others.
 Even someone with a position that allows them to work largely uninterrupted is going to need to work with their colleagues at some point.
-So hire the people you assess will fit with your company culture, and you’ll find it much easier to get them bonding and connecting later.
+Assessing the people you want to hire, so you are confident they fit with your company culture.
+You’ll find it much easier to get them bonding and connecting later.

 Have people share software systems

 Remote workers can’t be allowed to get their work done in total digital isolation, not least because that can cause major issues if they encounter problems meeting deadlines, fall ill, or simply need to share files with others.
-Not only do they need to be connected by team communications platforms along the lines of Slack, but they also need to be brought together in project management tools (e.g. Basecamp, Trello, etc.).
+Not only do they need to be connected by team communications platforms along the lines of Slack, but they also need to be brought together in project management tools- e.g. Basecamp and Trello.